 How much of what I’ve been taught growing up is just wrong?

 When we start truly, deeply questioning some of our deepest beliefs, this can provoke an existential crisis.
-Like Frank.
+It happens for Frank.

 When he was watching his friend being mutilated, Frank experienced a direct, visceral, powerful realization: that the bedrock of his core narrative didn’t hold up under scrutiny.
 His experience – seeing his friends sliced, peeled and boiled – contradicted the fundamental message of his upbringing, to put it politely.
 His core beliefs seemed to be based on lies.
 His “religion” was bad.
 His core narrative was flawed and buggy.

 Not everyone is hit too hard at this stage.
 Some folks were raised with a pretty good system that isn’t too out of touch with reality, that can hold up under the pressure and testing of life experience.

 For other folks…well, they can get hit pretty hard by this.
 And it can be devastating.